Pavčina Lehota

 Pavčina Lehota (Paucsinalehota or Pócsszabadja) is a village and municipality in Liptovský Mikuláš District in the Žilina Region of northern Slovakia.
 The village is known mainly for tourism because of its location among the famous attractions of large caves, aqua parks, ski resorts that surrounds the village.

 History

 According to historical records the village was first mentioned in 1365.
 First settlement was discovered on the peak of Low Tatras called Jama (limestone plateau 1438 metres a.s.l.).
 In the course of later activities historians documented attempts to build at this place.
 Before the establishment of independent Czechoslovakia in 1918, Pavčina Lehota was part of Liptó County within the Kingdom of Hungary.
 From 1939 to 1945, it was part of the Slovak Republic.

 Monuments

 Village has ancient rustic bell tower from 1883.
 Located in the area of the local cemetery.
 It was modified in 1924.
 The wooden square single-room building has a tapered superstructure with a tent roof covered with shingles.
 Its copy is located in the Museum of the Liptov village in Pribylina.

-Geography

-The municipality lies at an altitude of 698 metres a.s.l. and covers an area of 7.217 km^{2}.
-It has a population of about 393 people.